Fysh-Fyve/dew/README.md

 # Dew

-> You only need THREE things for a programming language: loops, functions,
+> You only need THREE things for a programming language: branching, functions,
 > arithmetic

 ## Requirements